bogosorter/Musicly/docs/developer/components.md

 ## `Track`

 **Description:** Displays a single track.
-The component should display the track number and name, and also a sprite if it is currently playing.
-The next to last property specifies which tracks should be played if this track is clicked (in an album, for instance, you want the user to be able choose a track and play all the ones that come after it).
+The component should display the track number and name, and also a sprite if it is currently playing. `jump` and `tracks` property specify which tracks should be played if this track is clicked (in an album, for instance, you want the user to be able choose a track and play all the ones that come after it). `parent` is the component that contains the track, and if `parent == queue` a button allowing to remove the track from the queue should be displayed.
 An optional property `dummy` should prevent all events from being fired.
 It is used in the tutorial.

-**Properties:** `track`, `classes`, `playing`,  and `tracks`, `jump`
+**Properties:** `track`, `classes`, `playing`,  and `tracks`, `jump`, `parent`, `isDragging`

 ## `Setting`